Adam-Alive/camden-curling-club/TESTING.md

 ## Automated Testing

-I have conducted a series of automated tests on my application and fully acknowledge that, in a real-world scenario, an extensive set of additional tests would be required
+I have conducted a series of automated tests on my application and acknowledge that, in a real-world scenario, an extensive set of additional tests would be required.

 ### Python (Unit Testing)

-I have used Django's built-in unit testing framework to test the application functionality.
+I have used Django's built-in unit testing framework to test application functionality.

 In order to run the tests, I ran the following command in the terminal each time: